 The final option is to request a full copy of your records, both electronic and paper.
 This is the option which uses the most resource in the Practice as the notes taken from the archive, checked by hand, photocopied by hand, then the full notes are checked and copies made.

 - This is the complete version of your medical notes

 - Resource-heavy and costly for the Practice to produce.

-If you require access to your records please print off the form below, complete it and hand it to a receptionist.
-Please allow up to 30 days for your request to be processed.
+If you require access to your records please complete our secure online form.
+Please allow up to 30 days for your request to be processed